RockefellerArchiveCenter/data/README.md

 Our data is currently exported on a bi-monthly basis in the following formats:

 ### Encoded Archival Description (EAD) version 2002
-Contains EAD files for all published resources.
+EAD files for published resources.

+### Metadata Encoding and Transmission Standard (METS)
+METS files for published digital objects.